starlys/Systematizer/README.md

 ### Kinds of tasks

-In the task or note pane, there are 3 dropdown selections: schedule type, visibility, and priority.
+In the task or note pane, there are 3 dropdown selections: schedule type, visibility, and importance.

 * Schedule type is used to specify how accurately the task is scheduled:
   * Not scheduled: Use this for notes that are not tasks at all.